Roy Stone (civil servant)

 Sir Roy Alexander Stone (19 June 1961 – 12 May 2025) was a British civil servant.
 From 2000 until 2021, he was Principal Private Secretary to the Government Chief Whip.

 Early life and career

 Born in Hornchurch, Essex, England on 19 June 1961, Stone joined HM Civil Service in 1977 to work in project management in the Ministry of Defence (MoD).
 In 1983, he moved to the MoD Procurement Executive.
 In 1988, he joined the staff at 10 Downing Street as a duty clerk, then working as a parliamentary clerk from 1989 to 1998.

 In 1998, he joined the office of the Government Chief Whip and worked as deputy to the Principal Private Secretary, Murdo Maclean.
-Stone succeeded Maclean on the latter's retirement in 2000 and has held the office since.
+Stone succeeded Maclean on the latter's retirement in 2000 and held the office until 2021.
 Part of his role was to ensure that there was enough parliamentary time to pass the government's legislation; this entailed liaising with government ministers and opposition officials.